Marti Webb: Work with Don Black

 At the meal to discuss the Tell Me on a Sunday project, Lloyd Webber asked Don Black, who had maintained parallel careers as a lyricist and as the manager to Matt Monro, to become Webb's personal manager, a role he undertook from 1979 until the early 1990s, when he became too busy with work on Sunset Boulevard.
 He found her a new manager and they've remained close: "Uncle Don and Auntie Shirl have always been there for me."

 During 1981 and 1982, Webb recorded her next album, I'm Not That Kind of Girl, which was eventually released in 1983.
 Although not based on a musical, the album had a running story concerning a woman who is reunited with a former lover.
 The album culminates with her on the way to their wedding.
 The songs were composed by David Hentschel and Don Black and were very much in a contemporary pop vein.
 Phil Collins played drums on the album and Kiki Dee contributed backing vocals.
 Despite the album's strong pedigree in terms of personnel, it failed to chart and was Webb's final album on the Polydor label.

 In 1985 she scored her next big hit when she recorded a cover version of Black's song, "Ben", which had been originally released by Michael Jackson.
 It was produced in memory of Ben Hardwick, who died shortly after becoming Britain's youngest liver transplant patient and whose story was publicised on the BBC television programme That's Life!.
+Andrew Lloyd Webber saw the show and suggested the idea of a charity recording to Black, who mentioned that Webb was recording an album at the time.
 The single reached No. 5 in the UK Singles Chart and was included on her 1985 album, Encore.

 In 1986, Black wrote lyrics to the theme of the BBC television drama Howards' Way and the single "Always There" was the result, produced by its composers Simon May and Leslie Osbourne.
-It became a UK top 20 hit, and inspired an album of the same name in which she covered other television themes.
+It became a UK top-20 hit and inspired an album of the same name in which she covered other television themes.
 The album, which peaked at No. 65 in the UK Albums Chart, was later released on compact disc entitled Marti Webb Sings Small Screen Themes.
 The previous year, Webb had recorded the theme to the ITV television series To Have and To Hold, but for contractual reasons, the theme was re-recorded and released by the composer Johnny Worth's wife Catherine Stock.
 Webb, herself, re-recorded it for the Always There album.

 She presented a BBC Radio 2 documentary about the career of Don Black that was broadcast in early 1995, appeared in a concert tribute to him on his 70th birthday that was broadcast on BBC Radio 2 in August 2008, performed at a BBC Electric Proms event with the lyricist in October 2009 and sang two songs during another concert tribute in 2013.